fun-with-serverless/pytest-lambda-workshop/docs/part1/part1.md

 In the following sections, you will explore the concert application, write unit tests to identify issues, and use these tests to guide your debugging and problem-solving efforts.
 Good luck!

 ## Deploying and Testing the "Crisis at the Concert" Application
-In this part of the workshop, we will deploy our SAM application and test it by calling its API.
+In this segment of the workshop, we will deploy our SAM application and validate its functionality by invoking its API.
+The application is split across two directories: `crisis-at-the-concert-err` and `crisis-at-the-concert-fixed`.
+The `err`-suffixed directory hosts the application that requires your attention and problem-solving skills, while the `fixed` directory contains the final solution, complete with all the implemented tests.

 ### Step 1: Deploy the SAM Application
 First, let's deploy our SAM application.
-Open your terminal and navigate to the root directory of the "Crisis at the Concert" project.
+Open your terminal and navigate to the root directory of the workshop project.
+From there, proceed to the `crisis-at-the-concert-err` directory.

 Ensure that you have AWS credentials set up on your local machine.
 If you haven't done this yet, you can follow this [guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) to set them up.